spacedog-io/spacedog-server/src/jekyll/_user-guide/defining-schema.md

 }
 ```

 Use a `file` field to reference an uploaded file.
-Reed the [file API](files) documentation.
+Reed the [deploy to the cloud](deploy-to-the-cloud.html) page.
 Use `_contentTypes` if you need to restrict this field to certain types of files.

 Car example: